Last Updated on 15 December, 2020 by Veronica

 The Bagdad Cafe, the setting for German filmmaker Percy Adlon’s 1987 cult classic of the same name, brought the Mojave Desert to fame.

 It wasn’t always the Bagdad Café.
 Until the producers selected it for their film location, it was known as the Sidewinder Cafe.
-The name “Bagdad” was used about a ghost town 50 miles east of Route 66 called Bagdad, a nod to its location in the United States’ driest corner.

 The interior of the cafe speaks of the visitors received throughout the years.
-Flags of countries worldwide hang from the ceiling, stickers taped to every inch of the wall, and guestbooks filled with commentary dating back several decades.
+Flags of countries worldwide hang from the ceiling, stickers taped to every inch of the wall, and guestbooks filled with comments dating back several decades.

 Route 66.
 Ludlow